dougeby/IntuneDocs/intune/mtd-connector-enable.md

 ## MTD toggle options

 You can decide which MTD toggle options you need to enable according to your organization's requirements.
-Here's more details:
+Here are more details:

 - **Connect Android 4.1+ devices to [MTD partner name] for Work MTD**: When you enable this option, you can have Android 4.1+ devices reporting security risk back to Intune.
 	- **Mark as noncompliant if no data is received**: If Intune doesn't receive data about a device on this platform from the MTD partner, consider the device noncompliant.